dotnet/AspNetCore.Docs/aspnetcore/fundamentals/servers/httpsys.md

 1. If the app is a [framework-dependent deployment](/dotnet/core/deploying/#framework-dependent-deployments-fdd), install .NET Core, .NET Framework, or both (if the app is a .NET Core app targeting the .NET Framework).

-   * **.NET Core** &ndash; If the app requires .NET Core, obtain and run the **.NET Core Runtime** installer from [.NET Core Downloads](https://dotnet.microsoft.com/download).
+   * **.NET Core**: If the app requires .NET Core, obtain and run the **.NET Core Runtime** installer from [.NET Core Downloads](https://dotnet.microsoft.com/download).
 Don't install the full SDK on the server.
-   * **.NET Framework** &ndash; If the app requires .NET Framework, see the [.NET Framework installation guide](/dotnet/framework/install/).
+   * **.NET Framework**: If the app requires .NET Framework, see the [.NET Framework installation guide](/dotnet/framework/install/).
 Install the required .NET Framework.
 The installer for the latest .NET Framework is available from the [.NET Core Downloads](https://dotnet.microsoft.com/download) page.

    If the app is a [self-contained deployment](/dotnet/core/deploying/#self-contained-deployments-scd), the app includes the runtime in its deployment.
 No framework installation is required on the server.